What is it???????

 Sounds like the flu to me!

 P.S.
 Gabi just wrote to me.
 In an unexpected turn, the 30C stopped working and she completely relapsed!
 Luckily, I had sent her the 200C!
-She’s fine now.
-I bring this up to remind you of an important lesson I have raised repeatedly: If you don’t take the trouble to buy the higher potencies of our polychrest remedies, this is what can happen!
-People mistakenly think the high potencies are for chronic and constitutional cases and the low potencies are for anything physical, like acutes–because “physical” means “surface” which means “shallow”, which means a “shallow potency” is called for.
+She took it and she’s fine now.
+I bring this up to remind you of an important lesson I have raised repeatedly: If you don’t take the trouble to buy the higher potencies of our polychrest remedies, this is what can happen to you!!!!
+People mistakenly think the high potencies are for chronic and constitutional cases and the low potencies are for anything physical, like acutes–because “physical” means “surface” which means “shallow”, which means a “shallow potency”.
 I just hope this illustration shows the fallacy in that reasoning!
-The high potencies are for any complaint with an intense energy!
+The high potencies are for any complaint that’s intense and recent!
 Acutes are almost always intense!
 And though 30C may work at the outset, it may not hold!
 And if you don’t have your 200’s and 1M’s in reserve, you could find yourself up a creek without a paddle!
 (Also, I hope you took note of the fact that the 30C in water with succussions was stronger than the 30C dry pellets.)
 Here’s what Gabi wrote:

 Elaine, _____________ is working.
 Simply that the case started all over again!
 It was good the higher potency was here to take care of it.
 I’m fine again 🙂